-- DSOs should remember that post-completion OPT can start no later than 60 days after the student's program end date listed in SEVIS.
-Additionally, OPT must end no later than one year after the program end date, unless the student is eligible for an extension. - If the wrong dates are listed on the employment authorization document, the student should contact U.S. Citizenship and Immigration Services (USCIS) to request a correction.
+- The OPT period must end approximately one year after the approved start date, unless the student is eligible for a science, technology, engineering and mathematics extension. - If the student's OPT approval dates on the employment authorization document appear to be an error, the student should contact U.S. Citizenship and Immigration Services (USCIS) to request a correction.

-Tip Number Three: Ensure accurate OPT reporting
+Tip Number Three: Ensure accurate OPT reporting.

-Remember, a student's OPT employers should be listed in SEVIS.
+Remember, a student's OPT employer and employer's address should be listed in SEVIS.
 Additionally, be sure to remind students submitting applications for OPT that they must keep their school officials informed of their current address and employment status while they are participating in OPT.

-Tip Number Four.
-Ensure students that receive a Form I-515A at a U.S. port-of-entry file all required documents with SEVP within 30 days of receipt.
+Tip Number Four: Ensure students that receive a Form I-515A at a U.S. port of entry file all required documents with SEVP within 30 days of receipt.